 If you move from one county to another within the Service Area your premium may change.
 Please refer to the Premium section of this Contract for more information.
 If you move from a county in the Service Area to a county not in the Service Area, you will no longer be eligible for coverage under this Contract and may be eligible for enrollment into another Qualified Health Plan during a Special Enrollment Period.

 Providers Outside of Washington

 Emergency Services

-When you receive services and supplies outside of Washington state, Covered Services and supplies for medical emergencies can be furnished by any Provider that meets the following requirements:
+When you receive Emergency Services and supplies outside of Washington State, Covered Services and supplies for Emergency Medical Conditions can be furnished by any Emergency Services Provider that meets the following requirements: